bitdocs/bitdocs-code/docs/powerbits.md

 ### Other Info

-* Leave the power switch off while building your circuit, as it can cause unforseen circumstances
+* Leave the power switch off while building your circuit, as it can cause unforseen circumstances.
-* The power module has no input connector, as the module's only function is to deliver power to other components

 ## USB Power

 ![USB Power Bit](/images/usbpower.png)

-This module is very similar to the normal [Power](#power) module, though instead of using a 9V battery and clip converter, it has a Micro-USB connection that is used to supply power.
+This module is very similar to the normal [Power](#power) module, though instead of using a [9V battery](placeholder) and [clip converter](placeholder), it has a Micro-USB connection that is used to supply power.

 ### How to use